arinyadav/NewGenShop/README.md

 # NewGen Shop

-A flutter project which is a Shopping APP with admin panel
+A flutter project which is a Shopping APP

 # To run app (On Terminal):-